On possible issues of Backus average: Conclusions

-In this paper, we continue the work of~\citet{BosEtAl2017b} to investigate the sole mathematical approximation made by~\citet{Backus1962}.
+In this paper, we continue the work of~\citet{BosEtAl2018} to investigate the sole mathematical approximation made by~\citet{Backus1962}.
 Although it is mathematically possible to achieve a relative error of 100\% for the Backus product approximation, each of the evaluated samples of~\citet{Bormann2012} result in $g>0$\,.
-Thus, in the context of seismology at a regional scale, potential issues are unlikely to occur.
+However, within PREM, the first few tens of kilometres do not reflect the actual Earth structure.
+Thus, we considered the case study of~\citet{ZhouKaderali2006}, which pertained to a shallow-acquisition region, and concluded that $g>0$ as well.
+Thus, in the context of seismology, at both regional and finer scales, potential issues are unlikely to occur as $\overline{g}=0$ requires negative values of $g$\,.

-With that being said, the Backus average is often said to be error-laden~\citep{SamsWilliamson1994}, which might lead to issues when using a less-idealized model.
-Thus, we cannot exclude the possibility of such issues occurring in shallow-data acquisition, i.e. within the upper lithosphere.
-We suspect that such issues are unlikely occur but future work using measurements from the wellbore is required to verify this supposition.
-Additionally, we presume that the Backus average might encounter issues when used on synthetic materials with, say, $\nu\approx0$ or $\nu<0$\,.